wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

     *   (f) where any allotment of the subdivision contiguous to the access strip is at the time of the issue of the certificate of title subject to a registered mortgage, and the mortgagor thereunder is registered as the proprietor or one of the proprietors of an estate in fee simple in the access strip by virtue of his ownership of that allotment, any power expressed or implied in the mortgage whereby the mortgagee may sell the allotment or any part thereof on default being made under the provisions of the mortgage shall be deemed to extend to and include power to sell so much of the mortgagor's estate or interest in the access strip as is attributable to his ownership of the allotment (or, as the case may be, a proportionate part thereof where the power of sale relates to part only of the allotment), as if that estate or interest were included in the mortgage as part of the security; and the Registrar shall make an entry on the register copy of the mortgage, and also on the mortgagee's copy when it is produced to him, to the effect that this paragraph applies to the mortgage:

-    *   (g) where any allotment to which paragraph (f) applies is, after the issue of the certificate of title, settled as a joint family home under the [Joint Family Homes Act 1964][404], the provisions of that paragraph shall apply whether the share in the access strip is owned by the husband and wife or by either of them:
+    *   (g) where any allotment to which paragraph (f) applies is, after the issue of the certificate of title, settled as a joint family home under the [Joint Family Homes Act 1964][404], the provisions of that paragraph shall apply whether the share in the access strip is owned by the husband and wife (as defined in that Act) or by either of them:

     *   (h) for the purposes of paragraph (f), the term _mortgage_ includes any lien, charge, or other security for the payment of money; and the terms _mortgagor_ and _mortgagee_ have corresponding meanings; and the provisions of that paragraph, as far as they are applicable and with any necessary modifications, shall apply with respect to such liens, charges, or securities accordingly: